kalliduz/NeuralAnts/readme.md

 ants are alive, how much food exists and the average energy as the simulation runs.
 No server or build step is required.

+Ants now carry food back to a grey nest in the centre of the canvas.
+The neural network receives an extra input representing the direction to this nest so that learned behaviours can include returning home.

 ## Repository Structure

 - `main.html` – entry point that loads all scripts